schijioke-uche/iac-strategies/docker-nginx-hello-world/Readme.md

 # Test the Docker Image

-- On your cmd or terminal: Run this command
+- On your cmd or terminal: Run this commands
+- docker build -t jchijiok/helloworld:v1.0.0 .
 - docker run -it --rm -p 8080:80 jchijiok/helloworld:v1.0.0

 ## Result